urban-wombat/flattables/README.md

 Have a look at [urban-wombat/flattables_sample](https://github.com/urban-wombat/flattables_sample) which is a sample of FlatBuffers code generated entirely by `flatc` (FlatBuffers utility) and `gotflat` (gotables FlatTables utility).

+The main function in [urban-wombat/flattables_sample_main](https://github.com/urban-wombat/flattables_sample_main) is the simplest possible conversion code, if you don't want to get into the weeds of moving data into and out of `FlatBuffers`.

 ALL of the code, including the FlatBuffers schema and all Go code, was generated automatically from `flatc` and `gotflat`.

 When you download and run gotflat (referencing a simple gotables file you write yourself) you can run the tests